metzzo/similaritymodeling/Documentation.md

  * simple HSV color based thresholding
  * Applying a gaussian blur to the mask
  * Extract the mask
- * This returns a more precise skin color region
  * Apply the following morphological operations: MORPH_ELLIPSE and MORPH_CLOSE to fight noise in the input signal
  * Find all contours in the input image which is classified as skin
  * Filter only contours that have reasonable area (not too small, not too big)
  * For each contour we extract the following metrics:
 	* Skin Ratio: Amount of skin inside the bounding rect relative to the total area.
 The skin is now detected using a neural network we trained based on a publicly available dataset ( https://archive.ics.uci.edu/ml/datasets/Skin+Segmentation )
 	* Edge Ratio: Since skin is quite smooth and do not expect many edges, we apply a canny operator on the extracted skin relative to the total area
  * Now we take the best match of the available contours (using fixed tresholds).
 If there is no contour matching, the thresholds are relaxed a few times.
-If nothing is found, now contour is returned.
+If nothing is found, no contour is returned.
  * Draw the bounding boxes of the best 2 matches as possible hands.
 Since there is some detection locality expected, the bounding boxes are averaged, in order to smooth out the result.

-## Improvments:
+## Improvements:
  * Try to incorporate the mountings
  * Make the thresholding adaptive
+ * DNN approach (a proper ground truth is needed)

 # Phase 3: Similarity Modeling 1 and 2: Jump and Winch Detection